The Best RV Composting Toilets

 Also, if there are more than four people using this toilet, then invest in a medium or large size one instead of a small one.

-These composting toilets are very easy to install and are self-contained.
-In fact, installation should not be a deciding factor when investing in these units.
-However, there are certain features such as handles and vents mounted on both sides that make these units very helpful to pick up and use.
+RV composting toilets are relatively easy to install and are self-contained.
+In fact, installation should not be a deciding factor when investing in an RV composting toilet.
+However, there are certain features such as handles and vents mounted on both sides that make them very helpful to pick up and use.
 Moreover, it is a good idea to buy a product that has tech support available readily along with an instructional video as well.

 Ease of Cleaning

-When investing in these units, it is a smart idea to search for toilets that can be easily cleaned by a household cleaner.
+When investing in a composting toilet, it is a smart idea to search for toilets that can be easily cleaned by a household cleaner.
 Also, try to buy models that do not require special equipment for cleaning.

 Review of the Best RV Compositing Toilets